-Man seen with student faces charge
+Man seen with U-Va. student faces driving charge

 Charlottesville, Va. — A man seen with a University of Virginia student before she disappeared was being sought Sunday on arrest warrants charging him with reckless driving, police announced at a news conference.